 In the summer, I use bacon, ham, and chorizo, so you need to wait until the end of cooking to decide if you need any additional salt or not.
 In the winter, along with the bacon, ham, and chorizo, I add a rack of baby back pork ribs, the ribs have the most amazing flavor.
 The long simmer time to cook the beans is perfect for the ribs, the meat falls off the bone, perfectly tender and delicious.
 It really doesn’t get much better.

-Here’s how to make my Charro Beans:
+Here’s my Charro Beans recipe:

 - 2 Cans Pinto Beans, Drained and Rinsed

 - 1 Medium Onion, Diced

 - ½ Pound Ham, Diced